 - For students who need more scaffolding, read the story verbally to them during independent practice or have them work with a partner or small group to generate questions.

 - For an extra challenge, have students generate multiple answers to each of their green light questions and cite evidence from the text to support their answers.

-- Exit ticket: Hand out one sticky note per student.
+- Exit ticket: hand out one sticky note per student.
 Tell students to write their names on their sticky notes.
-Then, give students a general topic (e.g. dogs) and tell them to write one red light question and one green light question about the topic (e.g. What do dogs eat?
-Does my dog really understand everything I say to him?)
+Then, read students a short fiction text.
+Instruct them to write one red light question and one green light question about the story.

 - Collect exit tickets as students finish and use them to check for understanding.

 - Choose two of the student-created questions to display.
 Have students answer the questions by writing their answer on their whiteboards or a piece of scratch paper.